n3tw0rth/fetched/readme.md

 # Fetched

-🏗️ in the process of development
+🏗️ on hold for now :(

 Postman alternative on the terminal